Rivers-Project-2018/Sophie-River-Thames/README.md

 ![SophiesAlternativeWindsorPlot](https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/SophiesAlternativeWindsorPlot.png)

-The 39 day plot allows me to find Tf easier, however the rating curve and Day vs. Stage seem to be negatively effected by the use of more data points - the only thing that was changed in my code for each plot was the maximum day value (used to scale the data).
+The 39 day plot allows me to find Tf easier, however the rating curve and Day vs. Stage seem to be negatively effected by the inclusion of more data points - the only thing that was changed in my code for each plot was the maximum day value (used to scale the data).

 ### 2.1.3 Code